お知らせ - 風光舎 | 愛知・名古屋での骨董古美術買取 三重 岐阜 - Page 15

 当日店主もおりますので、骨董古美術について知りたいこと、相談ごとなどお気軽にお尋ねください!。

 Thank you very much for your continued support.
-We at Fumikosha Antiques would like to thank you for your patronage this year.
+We at Fumikosha Antiques would like to thank you for your patronage last year.

-We, the owner and staff, would like to express our sincere appreciation for the patronage of our many customers this year.
+We, the owner and staff, would like to express our sincere appreciation for the many customers who patronized us last year.

-On January 7 (Sun), we will be offering New Year’s greetings and free-flowing sake at the store.
+We will be offering New Year’s greetings again this year and will be serving sake at the store.

 The owner will be there, so please feel free to ask anything you want to know about antiques and antiques.